DIY atlas

 This package provides six subcortical atlases as a starting point.
 The workflow can readily be extended to your favorite segmentation atlas, though!
 We have a dedicated folder for a custom segmentation pipeline that will walk you through the two key steps:

 If you use a particular segmentation atlas in your research and would like to visualize data in that atlas in two dimensions, you can follow along with this guide!
-These are the exact same steps we implemented to generate the segmentation visuals included in this python package for all atlases.
+These are the exact same steps we implemented to generate the segmentation visuals included in this Python package for all atlases.

 Step 1.
 Creating and visualizing a custom triangulated mesh from a volumetric segmentation/parcellation